The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the detailed and constructive feedback which helped to improve the quality of this paper.
 FG and KD acknowledge support by the COMPLEX project from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant agreement ERC-2019-AdG 882679.
 UPS is supported by a Flatiron Research Fellowship at the Center for Computational Astrophysics (CCA) of the Flatiron Institute.
 The Flatiron Institute is supported by the Simons Foundation.
 FG, MV and KD acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311.
 MV is supported by the Alexander von Humboldt Stiftung and the Carl Friedrich von Siemens Stiftung.
 We are especially grateful for the support by M. Petkova through the Computational Center for Particle and Astrophysics (C2PAP) under the project pn68va.
 Some calculations for the hydrodynamical simulations were carried out at the Leibniz Supercomputer Center (LRZ) under the project pr86re (SuperCast).
 We thank C.~Alig for a turbulence \textsc{Arepo} setup and L.~B\"oss for providing ICs for the shock-tubes.
 The analysis was performed mainly in julia \citep[][]{Bezanson+2014}, including the package GadgetIO by \citet{GadgetIO}.
 The surface density of the nifty cluster was calculated using Smac \citep{Dolag+2005}.
 We thank the developers of \textsc{gizmo} and \textsc{Arepo} for making the codes publicly available.
+We thank R. Pakmor for the help in analyzing and improving the convergence of the soundwave with \textsc{Arepo}.